Kile-Asmussen/lord-of-the-ring/timeline.md

 Those already strong in the ways of battle fared better.
 It was soon that all of Marika's line had each obtained for themselves a great rune, oft taking from the less fortunate and paying with steel.

+General Radahn the Red obtained for himself a Greatrune of Vigor, endowing him with even greater strength, will, and stamina, raising him ever closer to divine mastery of battle.
+Thus empowered he intended to crown himself the next Elden Lord.

-Radahn gathered his Redmane knights in Caelid and began his march upon the battlefield.
+He gathered his Redmane knights in Caelid and began his march upon the battlefield.
 He met Godefroy in the field and the King of Limgrave was slain along with three of his four sons.
 The craven Godrick escaped with his father's bounty and laid siege to Stormveil for a season.
 When the city proved unassailable, Radahn marched onwards into Liurnia.

 He brokered a peace with his sister to gain passage through his homeland, though the pass of Dectus to finally enter Altus.
 Here he swept aside Rykard's token resistance forces and advanced directly to the heart of the Golden Order, the royal city of Leyndell.

 Here the Redmanes met their match in the Leyndell forces, and as Radahn rode into battle wielding his greatbow to take down the Leyndell captainry and lead his men to victory against a disorganized enemy, he was struck down by his eldest living brother, Morgott.

-Dressed not in armor but in rags, and wielding naught but a cane of iron wood and a blades of holy light.
+Dressed not in armor but in rags, and wielding naught but a cane of iron wood and a blades of holy light, Morgott held the Greatrune of Royalty, granting him unsurpassed tenacity and the iron will to victory.
+Radahn lost his mettle and thus disgraced, called a full retreat, losing many men to Leyndell's cavalry.

+The long march home he gave to ruminating on his status as the greatest warrior and general since Godwyn.
+He retreated back to his fortresses in Caelid to bolster his men and recruit anew from the hardy folk of the wild, and among the sorcerers of Selia, the sister-city of Luke.
+He licked his wounds and refined his skill.
+But his anger at his brother was not hot rage, it was humility.

+Certain was he that the shunning grounds under Leyndell must be a hellish place, to produce such a formidable warrior who bore no armor nor even a blade.

+It made Radahn think to the future, and he took a harem of concubines to sire a line of heirs, should he truly meet his end in battle.

+## The Fall of Caelid

+Miquella saw the fright wrought by his siblings and all the greed in the land.
+Malenia secured herself and he each a great rune of formidable power, but he knew it would never be sufficient to put an end to the slaughter and horrors.

+Among the gentle Haligtree's roots he fashioned himself a cocoon of ironwood, a liminal womb of his own mother-tree's making in which he could finally undergo the metamorphosis from child to adult.
+His curse was a vile one, viler even than his sister's: he felt it his burden to rule gently, yet none would listen to a child king speaking a voice of authority and reason.

+Where Malenia's Greatrune of Predation